Focusing on mechanics, electronics and IT, this co-op engineering program prepares students for a career in an international working environment.

 To train co-op students to become general and specialist engineers capable of innovating and pursuing careers in an international working environment.

-- Year 3: Specialization and employment transition
+- Year 2 Specialization

 Students must complete topic-based (quality, international environment, etc.) work placements for which they are assessed and receive individual mentoring.
 A co-op handbook must be filled out following each work placement.
 This handbook lists the skills students are expected to acquire.